luiscesar/merkle_tree/README.md

 It is enough to show a path of neighbour-nodes from the leaf to the root.
 That is, a list that includes the sibling of the leaf node, then the sibling of its parent and so on until the root is reached.

-Here a balanced Merkle tree is shown.
+Here a balanced Merkle tree implementation is shown.